If you don’t like analytics you may opt out. I use them for removing stuff nobody reads mostly.

 My Father taught the (art side) of Photography, photographers, the history of, and the creative process of capturing images.
 I grew up with cameras and my Dad was a huge fan of taking photographs but certainly more fascinated by those the blazed the trail.
 His brother was a collector of cameras and I took in a lot of these over the years.

 I started shooting photos when I was a teenager and essentially didn’t slow down until about 3-4 years ago where I got caught up in other things.
-I own a few digital cameras but have stuck mostly to film because I find the process fascinating.
+I own a few digital cameras but have stuck mostly to film because I find the process fascinating as much as the completed image.
+Those waypoints are fascinating to me.
 At a point I thought maybe I’d do it professionally but similar to how I ended up filing music, I kept it as a hobby.
 The fascination with process has always gotten me into trouble as far as more hobbies.

 —–END SELF INDULGENCE—–